AdobeDocs/pass.en/help/accountiq/work-with-segments.md

    >[!NOTE]
    >
-   >Use **[!UICONTROL clear all]** to clear the entire list of segment components in the segment definition.
+   >Use **[!UICONTROL Clear all]** to clear the entire list of segment components in the segment definition.
 Alternatively, select the cross button to remove individual items.

 1. Select either **[!UICONTROL Update segment]** to update the existing segment or select **[!UICONTROL Save as new segment]** to create a new segment with the changes.